• Mental Health

 • Increased accessibility: Someone in a rural community could be very far from a mental health provider, and even if one is close, they may not offer the CBT treatment desired.
 Others may struggle to leave the home due to a disability.
 Online options allow clients to choose between a number of providers, which inspires a sense of control over the process.
 It can also shorten the amount of time spent waiting for a therapist.

-• Possibility for lower cost: Websites, apps, and other online providers can offer special pricing for people who do not wish to use their insurance.
+• Possibility for lower cost: Websites, CBT apps, and other online providers can offer special pricing for people who do not wish to use their insurance.
 Over the course of treatment, these therapies could provide a lower cost compared to in-person treatments.

 What Can Online CBT Help With?